mkadeline/mkadeline.github.io/_posts/2017-10-24-Interactive-Data-Visualisation.md

 The entire process is only a slight extension on the original data visualisation and provides and excellent way for users to compare data across inputs, in this case across investments or cities, and bring the data to life.

-A demonstration will be available on blog.adlyss.com soon.
+A demonstration is available at our [Angular demo site](angular.adlyss.com)